CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 The 'Trigger' option offers two choices :

-- Internal trigger, where the source provides images at full speed, 30fps
+- Internal trigger, where the source provides images at full speed, 30fps.
-- External trigger, where the source provides images at full speed, 10fps
+- External trigger, where the source provides images at full speed, 10fps.

 It is not necessary to provide a 'Binning' option.

-An option to 'invert' the data might be useful, but is not required here and would be very easy to add.
+An option to 'invert' the data might be useful, but is not required here and would be easy to add.

 ##### Operations applied to the IntensityMap acquired from the Source

-In the POC, a 'typical' image for each Source will be loaded from a disk file, with values in the range 0-255, and Gain/Exposure scaling will be applied to simuate the data being acquired from a camera.
+In the POC, a 'typical' image for each Source will be loaded from a disk file, with values in the range 0-255.
+Gain/Exposure scaling will be applied to simulate the data being acquired from a camera, and random noise will be added so as to make successive datasets slightly different and give the illusion that we're actually capturing live images.

 For the avoidance of doubt, here's a picture of the pipeline of operations that are applied in the POC to the Intensity Map datasets that we load from a disk file that represents a 'Source'.
-We want to simulate the acquisition of a stream of datasets that are not all identical, so we cleverly add a small amount of noise.

 All the relevant maths happens either in the ViewModels or in the helper function we'll provide for mapping the 8-bit values to RGB.